JohnRuben/library_dock/README.md

 # library_dock
-Library Dock is a very Basic Library Management Application written in Pythin using Django Framework.
+Library Dock is a very Basic Library Management Application written in Python using Django Framework.